 Each year, 185,000 people in the United States receive amputations.
 Limb loss or amputation refers to the traumatic or surgical severing of all or part of a limb.
 Victims may lose fingers, toes, hands, feet, arms or legs.
-If you have suffered from a loss limb, call an experience Philadelphia limb loss attorney at Rosenbaum & Associates today to set up a free consultation.
+If you have suffered from a loss limb, or an amputation call an experienced Philadelphia limb loss attorney at Rosenbaum & Associates today to set up a free consultation.
 We can help you understand all of the ramifications of your accident and help you plan for your future.

 507 people lose a limb in the United States every day.
 The most common cause of limb loss in the United States is vascular disease, including diabetes, hardened arteries, blood clots, and bone infections.
 Worldwide, the leading cause of loss of limb is trauma, which accounts for 45% of amputations in the United States.
 Loss of all or part of a leg is the most common type of limb loss.

 Traumatic amputation occurs when the limb is immediately partially or fully severed at the time of the incident.
 Sharp blades or motors can often result in this type of injury.
 A couple of examples of traumatic amputation include a male passenger who lost both legs below the knees in 2003 when a Staten Island Ferry carrying 1500 commuters crashed into a concrete pier.
 And a man working on a farm lost both arms in 1993 while baling hay.

 Since 1992, the attorneys at Rosenbaum & Associates have have helped individuals that suffered amputations recover damages Contact our Philadelphia limb loss attorneys today and schedule a no-obligation consultation.

 Common Causes of Amputations